jdillard/personal-site/source/_trips/2025-07-01-bugaboos-climbing-trip.md

 We drove in from the West, arriving late at some cabins in Golden for the night, which seemed to have more mosquitoes inside than out.

-The road conditions were manageable, but it seems like they have to do routine maintaince as someone was working on a section.
+The road conditions were manageable, but it seems like they have to do routine maintenance as someone was working on a section.
 We dragged the trailer hitch a few times.
 Windows of peaks poking through.

 ![Parking Lot](/assets/images/trips/2025-07-01-bugaboos/parking-lot.jpg "Parking Lot"){: .shadow-5.oversized}{: loading="lazy"} <small><i>All loaded up and ready to hit the [trail](https://caltopo.com/m/KF4GF9V).</i></small>